dragonnodejs/app-skeleton/README.md

     modules: {
         npm: {},
         directory: {
-            module: {
+            example: {
-                // Configuration for the module
+                // Configuration of the module
             }
         }
     }